-Mary Sharon Wells, (Democrat - Seventh Congressional District; Senate District 20/House District 23) Ms. Wells is the current Chair of the Commission.
+Mary Sharon Wells, (Democrat - Seventh Congressional District; Senate District 20/House District 23) Ms. Wells served as Chair of the Commission until June 30, 2015.
 On September 22, 2008, Mary Sharon Wells was appointed to serve as a representative of the general public to the Colorado Racing Commission.
 Ms. Wells' completed her first term of service in 2012 and was re-appointed for a second term that will remain in effect until 2016.
 Ms. Wells possesses a wealth of varied employment, volunteer and community service experience.
 She taught music in the Denver Public Schools for approximately ten years; then, served in numerous capacities in state and county government.
 She worked for twenty-six years with the Colorado Legislature as both a lobbyist and an employee.
 She held the position of Executive Director of Governmental Relations for the Jefferson County Public Schools.
 Ms. Wells distinguished herself at the State House and gained a reputation for integrity, fairness and commitment.
 Her community service has included, but is not limited to, being the chair and an advisory board member for the Colorado Criminal Justice Commission's Build a Generation program, being a community activist in Jefferson County and working for the betterment of neighborhoods, schools and the environment there.

-Sean Beirne, (Republican - Seventh Congressional District, Senate District 28/House District 41) Mr. Beirne is the current Vice-Chair of the Commission.
+Sean Beirne, (Republican - Fourth Congressional District, Senate District 28/House District 41) Mr. Beirne served as Vice-Chair of the Commission until June 30, 2015.
+At the July Meeting, he was appointed Chairman of the Commission.
 In October 2010, he was appointed by then Governor Ritter to serve as a racing industry representative to the Colorado Racing Commission.
-Mr. Beirne's term of service will remain in effect until 2014.
+Mr. Beirne's began his second term of service in 2014.
+This term will remain in effect until 2018.
 By virtue of Mr. Beirne's twenty years of experience in all facets of the racing business, including but not limited to, holding management positions at several renown horse racecourses in various states, and, most recently, serving as a Regional Sales Representative for Roberts Communications Network (RCN) at which, among his numerous responsibilities, is the coordination of decoder assignments and schedules for over 200 sites, he demonstrates that he is well qualified to serve as a member of the Commission.
 Additionally, Mr. Beirne is a highly motivated professional who has ably utilized his skills in simulcasting, marketing, public relations and racing operations.

 Charles D. Vail, DVM, (Republican - Sixth Congressional District; Senate District 26/House District 37) Dr. Vail, a representative who is a practicing veterinarian, was initially appointed to the Commission on November 20, 2007 for a four-year term through July 1, 2011.
 In 2011, the Senate confirmed the re-appointment of Dr. Charles Vail to serve a second term on the Commission.
-His term will remain in effect until July 1, 2015.
+His second term concluded on June 30,2015.
 Dr. Vail has had a long and distinguished career in veterinary medicine, which has included serving as an Assistant Veterinarian at the 1958 and 1959 summer race meets at Centennial Racetrack and Brush, Colorado.
 Upon graduation from the Colorado State University College of Veterinary Medicine in 1960, Dr. Vail entered private equine practice in Littleton, Colorado.
 In 1962 and 1963, Dr. Vail served as the Track Veterinarian at Centennial Racetrack.
 Following the 1963 season at Centennial, Dr. Vail accepted the position of Senior Partner in the Littleton Large Animal Clinic, one that he continues to hold.
 He is now a Partner and Owner of the Littleton Large Animal Clinic.
 During his career, Dr. Vail has been affiliated with and held offices in numerous professional associations and societies.
 In 1987, the Colorado Veterinary Medical Association selected Dr. Vail as its Veterinarian of the Year.